mssfoobar/docs/docs/40_modules/95_ptmgr/Getting Started/1_prerequisite.md

 :::

 By default, Keycloak does not come with the FCM token attribute configured in the user profile.
-We need to add the FCM token attribute to allow UNH to retrieve users' mobile FCM tokens and send push notifications.
+We need to add the FCM token attribute to allow PTMGR to store users' mobile FCM tokens in the IAMS user profile.

 1. Click on `Realm Settings` in the side menu and click on `User profile` tab.
 Inside the `User profile` tab, click on `Add attribute` button.